mariadb-corporation/mdbci/docs/src/virtual_machines/using_shared_disks.md

 MDBCI supports using disks by multiple VM instances.

-To add a shared disk to the configuration template, add node with `type` attribute and `disk` value and specify its size and provider using `size` and `provider` attributes respectively.
-For each node add source disk `id` and specify disk properties such as:
+To add a shared disk to the configuration template, add a node with the `type` attribute set to `disk`, and specify its `size` and `provider` attributes.

+Alternatively, you can specify an existing disk image using the `image_path` attribute instead of `size`.
+In this case, the disk will be created based on the provided image file.

+If `image_path` is not specified and `size` is provided, MDBCI will create an empty disk image file in the `images/` subdirectory of the configuration directory.

+For each VM node, add the source disk `id` and specify disk properties such as:

 - `dev_name`: letter that will be used in the block device name.
-For example, `"dev_name": "b"` means that given GCP/AWS shared disk will be available on VM as `/dev/sdb`.
+  For example, `"dev_name": "b"` means that the given libvirt shared disk will be available on the VM as `/dev/vdb`.

 Template configuration example:
 ```json